Year of Culture artist residencies

-Funded residencies available at incredible sites, For visual artists who live and work in Calderdale
+Funded residencies at unique venues, For visual artists who live and work in Calderdale

 Ogden Water